How Soon Can You File Your 2018 Tax Return?

 "How soon can I file my tax return?"
-"When's the earliest I can file?"
+"When is the earliest I can file?"
 "When does tax season start?"

 Tax professionals frequently hear these questions and others like them as the calendar flips over to a new year every January.
-The answer depends on a few factors, and filing early doesn't always mean you'll get your refund any sooner.
+The answer depends on a few factors, and filing early doesn't always mean that you'll receive your refund any sooner.

 Filing and Processing

-You can file your federal tax return as soon as you have all the relevant information and documents you'll need to prepare it.
-Your employer has until January 31, 2018 to send out W-2s for 2017 earnings, and most 1099 forms must also be sent to earners by that date.
+You can file your federal tax return as soon as you have all the relevant information and documents you need.
+Your employer has until Jan.
+31, 2019 to send out W-2s for your 2018 earnings, and most 1099 forms must also be sent to earners by that date.

 Even if you receive your documentation earlier than this, it doesn't mean that the Internal Revenue Service will immediately process your return if you file as soon as possible.
-The IRS will officially start accepting tax returns for the 2017 tax year on January 29.
-(That's later than last year's date of January 23, as the IRS has had to scramble to adjust to the new provisions of the Tax Cuts and Jobs Act that was passed at the very tail end of 2017.)
+In fact, the IRS won't officially begin accepting tax returns for the 2018 tax year until Jan.
+28, 2019.
+That's later than last year's date of Jan.
+23 because the IRS has had to scramble to adjust to the new provisions of the Tax Cuts and Jobs Act, which went into effect in January 2018.

 The Deadline to File

-You can request a six-month extension from the IRS if you're not ready to prepare and file your return by April 17.
-This would push your filing deadline back to October 15, 2018.
+You can request a six-month extension from the IRS if you're not ready to prepare and file your return by April 15.
+This would push your filing deadline back to Oct.
+15, 2019.
 Payment of any taxes due for the year are still due by the April deadline, however.
-The IRS will charge interest and sometimes late payment penalties if you don't pay by April 18.
+The IRS will charge interest and sometimes late payment penalties if you don't pay on time.

 When Will You Receive Your Refund?

 Additionally, the Protecting Americans from Tax Hikes Act of 2015, commonly known as the "PATH Act," began delaying some refunds beginning in 2017.
-If you're expecting a refund because you claimed the Earned Income Tax Credit or the Additional Child Tax Credit, the IRS can't issue your refund before February 15, 2018 regardless of when you file.
-The PATH Act provides that the IRS needs time to examine returns claiming these refunds to prevent fraud, which would ultimately result in tax hikes to all taxpayers across the board.
+If you're expecting a refund because you claimed the Earned Income Tax Credit (EITC), the IRS can't issue your refund before mid-February 2019 regardless of when you file.
+The PATH Act provides that the IRS needs time to examine returns claiming this refund to prevent fraud, which would ultimately result in tax hikes to all taxpayers across the board.

-The IRS indicates that it should have some information about when you can expect your refund on or about February 17, 2018.
-You can check the status of your refund and get a more exact date after that time by visiting the IRS website, but the IRS does not expect that you'll receive it before February 27, 2018 if you're claiming either of these refundable tax credits.
+You can check the status of your refund and get a more exact date after that time by visiting the IRS website.
+However, the IRS does not expect that you will receive it before the end of February, 2019 if you're claiming this refundable tax credit.

-You're still subject to the delay even if your refund is only due in part to one or both of these credits.
-In other words, if you overpaid $1,000 in taxes and you're also entitled to a $1,000 EITC refund for a total of $2,000, the IRS won't send you one refund for $1,000 and hold the EITC refund until February 27.
+You're still subject to the delay even if your refund is only due in part to the EITC.
+In other words, if you overpaid $1,000 in taxes and you are also entitled to a $1,000 EITC refund for a total of $2,000, the IRS will not send you one refund for $1,000 and hold the EITC refund until the end of February.
 Your entire refund will be delayed.